richgel999/png16/README.md

 Here's an example image processed using this tool, with a very high dynamic range.
 Note you're viewing a 48bit PNG, but the actual data downloaded by your browser (the compressed 48bpp pixel data) is only displayed as SDR (typically by displaying just the high byte of the 16-bit components). *PNG is already ready for lossless half float images, we just need that "last mile" extension ("haLf") and the viewing software.*

 Tone mapping is subjective, and this tonemap operator is lossless to half floats.
+The entire dynamic range becomes viewable in the SDR version of the image.
 More soon.

 ![HDR PNG](https://github.com/richgel999/png16/blob/main/bin/Tree.png)